 If you don't conduct thorough searches, you might miss:

 Missing assets shortchange beneficiaries.
 Missing beneficiaries leaves you vulnerable to future claims.
+Our estate valuation guide can help you find and value all assets correctly.

 Without legal representation, you're vulnerable if: